seek-oss/logger/docs/eeeoh.md

 import { createLogger } from '@seek/logger';

 const logger = createLogger({
+  eeeoh: {
-  eeeoh: { datadog: 'tin', fromEnvironment: true }, });
+    datadog: 'tin',
+    use: process.env.ENVIRONMENT === 'test' ? 'mock' : 'environment',
+  },
+});
 ```

-The `fromEnvironment` option assumes that you have the following environment variables set.
+The `use: 'environment'` option assumes that you have the following environment variables set.
 It throws an error if they fail validation as we recommend failing fast over silently continuing in a misconfigured state.

 - `DD_ENV`